Roberto Pruzzo

+Roberto Pruzzo ([roˈbɛrto ˈpruttso]; born 1 April 1955) is an Italian former football player and coach who played as a forward.
+He represented Italy at UEFA Euro 1980.

 Club career

 Born at Crocefieschi, in the province of Genova, Pruzzo made his debut in professional football for Genoa in 1973.
 There he remained for six seasons, scoring 57 goals in 143 matches, winning the Serie B title during the 1975–76 season, as well as the top scoring award.

 Pruzzo passed to Roma in 1979, for the then record sum of 3 billions liras.
 Here he became famous as one of the most effective Italian forwards of the 1980s, winning one scudetto during the 1982–83 season, and four Italian Cups in 1980, 1981, 1983, and 1986.
 He also won the Serie A top scorer award three times, in 1981, 1982, and 1986, as well as the Coppa Italia top scorer award in 1980.
 He also scored a goal in the 1984 European Cup Final, when Roma, playing at home, was beaten on penalties by Liverpool.

 He ended his career in 1989 after a season for Fiorentina.
 He helped the club to a seventh-place finish in Serie A that season, and he scored the decisive goal against his former club in the UEFA Cup playoff match, from a Roberto Baggio assist, which allowed Fiorentina to qualify for the UEFA Cup the following season.
 Pruzzo is the sole Italian player to have scored 5 goals in a single Serie A match (Roma vs. Avellino, 1986).